Cathedral of St. John the Divine: Resumption of work

-Morton announced in December 1978 that construction would soon begin on constructing the two western towers, extending their height by 150 ft and bringing their total height to 291 ft.
+Morton announced in December 1978 that construction would soon begin on the two western towers, making them 150 ft taller for a total height of 291 ft.
 The job was expected to cost $20 million and take five years.
 However, by then, there was a shortage of qualified stone carvers in the area.
 James R. Bambridge, who was hired as the stonemason, planned to employ unskilled younger workers from the surrounding community.
 Bambridge hired Nicholas G. Fairplay, an English stonemason, as master carver.
 The architect was Hoyle, Doran and Berry, the successor to Cram's architecture firm.
 The expansions would be based primarily on Cram's revised designs, published before his death.
 The north transept would be completed, but would remain separate from the main building.

-Work on the western facade's towers was restarted with the opening of St. John's stone yard, the Cathedral Stoneworks, which received its first several Indiana limestone blocks in June 1979.
+Work on the western facade's towers was restarted with the opening of St. John's stone yard, the Cathedral Stoneworks, which received its first several Indiana Limestone blocks in June 1979.
 Construction started first on the south tower, named for Saint Paul, which began to rise in 1982.
-However, the project continued to be delayed due to a shortage of funds, and due to slow development of the towers' designs.
-Work also progressed slowly because the stonemasons were carving a myriad of minute details on the south tower.
+However, the project continued to be delayed by shortage of funds, slow progress on the towers' designs, and minutely-detailed carving on the south tower that was occupying the stonemasons.
 By 1984, St. John's was projected to be complete in 2000.
 Under the leadership of master stone carvers Nicholas Fairplay, Simon Verity, and Jean Claude Marchionni, work on the statuary of the central portal of the cathedral's western elevation was started in 1988 and completed in 1997.
 During this era, the cathedral expanded its cultural programming, hosting some 140 shows and performances in the 1987–1988 season, some of which drew up to 3,000 observers.

 By 1992, the construction budget had been depleted; work was halted, and the stone yard was closed.
 By then, another 50 ft of height had been added to the south tower.
 While some of the scaffolding was removed, other portions remained, rusting away for fifteen years.
 The Very Reverend Harry H. Pritchett Jr., who succeeded Morton in 1997, decided against further expansion of St. John's, especially since the existing facilities needed $20–40 million in repairs.